thebrettbarlow/brettbarlow-dev-ed/README.md

 #### Running Tests for Pull Requests

-The `Test` job of [pr.yml](./.github/workflows/pr.yml) runs LWC tests, but does not run Apex tests because they have not been deployed to the org yet.
+The `test` job of [pr.yml](./.github/workflows/pr.yml) only runs LWC tests because any modified Apex tests have not been deployed to the org yet.
 We run Apex tests during the `validate-in-salesforce` job.